ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 ## CRUD operations

 In order to exchange data between our client and server, we generally define a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) to represent the data format using data class.
 Just like we use POPO (Plain Old PHP Object) in PHP, data class is a simple class that carry data in Kotlin.
 In our sample, the `TaskDto` only need a nullable `id`, the `title` of a task, a boolean `completed` filed to store status.

-Here is how it looks like:
+Also, we need to put `@Serializable` annotation before data class definition.
+The kotlinx.serialization gradle plugin will generate a serializer class automatically for us.
+Your `TaskDto` will look like this now:

 ```
+@Serializable
 data class TaskDto(val id: Int?, val title: String, val completed: Boolean = false)
 ```